- Download for iPad $4.99 Also for iPhone/iPod touch

 No Mac?
 No Problem

-If you don’t have a Mac, you can use a web browser with a free account at Flashcard Exchange or Quizlet to enter your notes, and then download them directly to Mental Case (requires upgrade).
+If you don’t have a Mac, you can use a web browser with a free account at Quizlet to enter your notes, and then download them directly to Mental Case (requires upgrade).
 If you would rather create your notes offline, you can make a study archive with a standard text editor, and transfer that via Dropbox or Mail to Mental Case on the iPad.

 Cases in the Cloud